corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-clientrpc-api.md

 # Using the client RPC API

-In this tutorial we will build a simple command line utility that connects to a node, creates some cash transactions and dumps the transaction graph to the standard output.
+In this tutorial, we will build a simple command line utility that connects to a node, creates some cash transactions and dumps the transaction graph to the standard output.
 We will then put some simple visualisation on top.
 For an explanation on how RPC works in Corda see [Interacting with a node](clientrpc.md).